Mineral is a naturally occurring crystalline solid with a definite composition. There are almost 5,000 minerals described so far2.

 1.1.2 Feldspar group

 Feldspars are the most abundant minerals in the crust.
 There are two subgroups: alkali feldspars and plagioclase feldspars.
 Alkali feldspars are usually Potassium-rich.
-Hence, they are often named K-feldspars (orthoclase, microcline, and sanidine belong to this group).
+Hence, they are often named K-feldspars (orthoclase, microcline, and sanidine belongs to this group).
 Plagioclase feldspars form a solid solution between Na- and Ca-rich end-members.

 |Plagioclase||Plagioclase feldspar is the most abundant mineral group in the crust.
 It occurs chiefly in igneous and metamorphic rocks.
 Plagioclase may be abundant in sand and sedimentary rocks but it is not as common there as K-feldspar because its resistance to weathering processes is not as good.
 NaAlSi3O8 (albite) — CaAl2Si2O8 (anorthite)|